 More recipes for gluten-free sweet treats

-When you make this recipe, please leave a comment and a rating below.
+When you make this recipe for chocolate coconut balls, please leave a comment and a rating below.
 Subscribe to my weekly newsletter and have recipes delivered straight to your inbox!

 Easy Chocolate Coconut Bites

 - 3 cups coconut, finely shredded, unsweetened

 - 1 ½ tablespoons coconut oil, melted